2019 Focus: End Of Year Review

 Interestingly, the consumptive number was actually down a lot from the previous years, and I read more books than either of those years.
 The thing that hurt me was not writing as many blog posts.
-It turns out but I didn’t read as much as I had those years.
 If I had written three more blog posts, my ratio would have dropped to under 1:2.
 I think that means my weighting is a bit off as I can usually write a blog post in a night or two where as reading a book often takes me a few weeks to get through.

 2019 Exemplar: Nelson Mandela